AI agent memory: in-context, episodic, semantic, procedural

 result = graph.invoke({"messages": [], "memory_context": ""}, config=config)

-thread_id is the key mechanism - it namespaces state per conversation, per user, or per organization.
+thread_id is the key mechanism.
+It namespaces state per conversation, per user, or per organization.
 For B2B agents, scope it as {tenant_id}:{user_id}:{session_id} so per-user memory can't leak across customers.

 When to pick each